khirsch/tic-tac-toe/README.md

 * Game ends when a player marks three squares in series.

+* Game ends when all squares are filled but neither player has successfully filled three within a series.

 ## Setup/Installation Instructions ##

 * Copy the repository from [GitHub](https://github.com/khirsch/tic-tac-toe/)